Harry Thomas Munn

 Later in December 39 the battery went on embarkation leave and the advance party left Wantage early in January for Southampton.
 On the return of the battery from leave, C Troop commander was in charge of the advance party which consisted of most of the Limber Gunners and Drivers.
 The advance party sailed for France during the first week in January 40 and stayed in Vallicalville close to Le Havre.
+(On 12th January 1940 His Majesty King George VI inspected the Brigade in Wantage).
 The rest of the battery arrived some days later and in the coldest winter for many years.
 We moved north to Dourges where we stayed with a short break at Flines la Roche until May 1940 when the Germans invaded.

 During this period known as the Phoney War many changes took place in the Battery.
 The original Battery Commander Major Gibbons was made 2i/c the Regiment and was replaced by The Battery Captain the Hon.
 John Lyttleton contracted pneumonia and was sent home.
 He was replaced by Captain Freeker.
 2nd Lt D Woodward led A Troop, T.S.M Prosser led B Troop and Mr R.D.Hutton-Squire C Troop.
 B.S.M Danny Ireland changed places with B.S.M Whitehead from 210 Battery.
 All these changes did not alter the basic fact that we still had not got our full complement of A/T guns.
 It was only one month before we went into action that the Battery got its twelfth and final 2pdr.